PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 Currently, a PVC with a non-empty `selector` can't have a PV dynamically provisioned for it.
 {{< /note >}}

-In the past, the annotation `volume.beta.kubernetes.io/storage-class` was used instead of `storageClassName` attribute.
-This annotation is still working; however, it won't be supported in a future Kubernetes release.
+In the past, the annotation `volume.beta.PlaidCloud.io/storage-class` was used instead of `storageClassName` attribute.
+This annotation is still working; however, it won't be supported in a future PlaidCloud release.

 ## Claims As Volumes